jainharsh524/djangoRevision/myApp/urlsMappingAndPathFunctionNotes.md

 | `views.py`     | Defines logic for what to show on each URL | Returns `HttpResponse` or `render()` output       |
 | `HttpResponse` | Sends back raw text/HTML to browser        | `HttpResponse("Hello World")`                     |
 | `render()`     | Renders an HTML template with dynamic data | `render(request, 'home.html', {'name': 'Harsh'})` |

----
-Absolutely, Harsh!
 Let’s **dive deep into** two of the most important concepts in Django routing:

 ---